 Improving the quality of education for 6 primary and secondary schools in Balkh, Afghanistan

-The aim of the project is to improve the quality of education at the 6 selected schools in Balkh province in northern Afghanistan.
-Together with our project partner “Organization of Afghans Support for Education” (OASE), holistic measures have been designed to benefit both students and teachers.
-These include construction projects and capacity building: existing buildings, equipment and hygienic sanitary facilities are to be replaced and renovated.
-This is complemented by WASH workshops (Water, Sanitation, Hygiene) and various training courses.
-In addition, mental health centers will be set up to support the students in dealing with psychological problems.
+The goal of the project is to improve the quality of education at the six selected schools in Balkh Province in northern Afghanistan.
+To ensure the benefit of both students and teachers, we have developed comprehensive measures in collaboration with our project partner, the Organization of Afghans Support for Education (OASE).
+These include construction projects and capacity building: existing buildings, equipment, and hygienic sanitation facilities will be replaced and renovated.
+This will be complemented by WASH (Water, Sanitation, Hygiene) workshops and various training courses.
+Additionally, mental health centers will be established for the school community.

 INITIAL SITUATION

-they are currently denied access to education by the Taliban.
+Currently, 5,008 girls and 6,448 boys are being educated by 295 teachers at the project schools.
+The target group also indirectly includes 3,881 girls from the 7th grade and their teachers, as they are currently denied access to education by the Taliban.
 However, there is hope that they will be able to return in the long term and benefit from the improved quality of education.

 LIVING IN DIFFICULT TIMES